erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 Soundhound AI's voice technology is feeding American businesses' hunger to deploy agentic AI.
-Companies like Oracle, Ali Baba, Meta, Google and Microsoft are spending aggressively to win on the infrastructure side of AI,
+Companies like Oracle, Ali Baba, Meta, Google and Microsoft are spending aggressively to win on the infrastructure side of AI.
+Soundhound is a way to play the application layer.
+Customers of their voice tech include Five Guys, White Castle and Casey's General Stores.

 **EL**

 I'm sized small into a rebound stock.
-Now that I'm married I have realized the opportunity in the women's cosmetics and beauty industry.
+Now that I'm married I have realized the opportunity in the women's cosmetics andbeauty industry.
 Estee Lauder is a familiar name that is bouncing as of late.
 I rolled the dice with a $500 starter position.
 I'm up 20%, $108.69.
 Going well so far!

 **HOOD**